m3o/m3o/packages/auth/README.md

 ## Getting Started

-The auth package requires that you first create an API key via the [M3O.com](https://m3o.com) website.
-This can be created by logging in / signing up and creating a key on the [keys](https://m3o.com/account/keys) page.
+Our are first required to create an API key via the [M3O.com](https://m3o.com) website.
+Once logged in / signed up, head to the [keys](https://m3o.com/account/keys) page and create your API key.

 Once you have created this key please create a `.env.local` file within your project and add the key: